Gassandrid/ewan.my/content/Notes/Selfstudy Mathematics/Differential/Kalman Filter.md

 ---

-## Mathematical Intuition
+## Intuition

-### Bayesian Perspective
+### From a Bayesian point of view

-The Kalman Filter is the optimal Bayesian estimator for linear-Gaussian systems.
-At each step, we're computing:
+The Kalman Filter is the optimal Bayesian filter for linear-Gaussian systems.
+At each step, we are looking to find:

 $$
 p(\mathbf{x}_k | \mathbf{z}_{1:k}) \propto p(\mathbf{z}_k | \mathbf{x}_k) \cdot p(\mathbf{x}_k | \mathbf{z}_{1:k-1})
 $$

+**Where**:

 - **Prior**: $p(\mathbf{x}_k | \mathbf{z}_{1:k-1})$ comes from the prediction step
 - **Likelihood**: $p(\mathbf{z}_k | \mathbf{x}_k)$ is the observation model
 - **Posterior**: $p(\mathbf{x}_k | \mathbf{z}_{1:k})$ is our updated belief after seeing $\mathbf{z}_k$

-Because both distributions are Gaussian, their product is also Gaussian, and we can compute it in closed form.
+The product of any two gaussians will always be a gaussian, so we can compute the closed form solution

 ### The Kalman Gain Intuition